What happens when a person is arrested for a crime?

-Bail is the money or property the person accused of a crime pays to the court to ensure that he or she will return for their trial.
-Without an attorney from the firm fighting for you, the bail amount could be so high that you will be unable to be released before trial.
+Bail is the money or property the person accused of a crime pays to the court to ensure that he or she will return for their trail.
+Without an attorney fighting for you, the bail amount could be so high that you will be unable to be released before trial.
 We fight for our clients every step of the way, including at their bail hearing.

 Am I required to let the police search my house?